 Add the following

 <WadCfg> <DiagnosticMonitorConfiguration>...</DiagnosticMonitorConfiguration> <SinksConfig> <Sink name="MyApplicationInsightsProfiler"> <!-- Replace with your own Application Insights instrumentation key. --> <ApplicationInsightsProfiler>00000000-0000-0000-0000-000000000000</ApplicationInsightsProfiler> </Sink> </SinksConfig> </WadCfg>

 Deploy your service with the new Diagnostics configuration.
-Application Insights Profiler is now configured to run on your Cloud Service.
+Application Insights Profiler is now configured to run on your instance of Azure Cloud Services.

 On March 31, 2025, support for instrumentation key ingestion will end.
 Instrumentation key ingestion will continue to work, but we'll no longer provide updates or support for the feature.
 Transition to connection strings to take advantage of new capabilities.